azizfcb/Abdelaziz-Dabbabi/index.md

 ## Welcome to my personal page

 Abdelaziz, a Tunisian software guy who:
-- had been doing IT/WEB stuff for more than 6 years
+- has been doing IT/WEB stuff for more than 6 years
 - worked in startups, large corporations, as freelancer and as employee.
-- is a fullstack Nodejs/PHP Linux developer who wears the DevOps so frequently that there's no space here to list all the techs, tools and frameworks, that he worked with.
+- is a fullstack Nodejs/PHP Linux developer who wears the DevOps hat so frequently that there's no space here to list all the techs, tools and frameworks that he worked with.
 - is highly productive when served a big cup of coffee and let alone.
 - is in love with Linux, Docker, PHP & Nodejs ecosystem and uses puppeteer all the time.